UX Design »

 The Dashboard: Motivation & Momentum

-The dashboard also included dynamic affirmations and metrics—e.g. “You’ve saved $362 since your quit date”—celebrating progress without pressure.
-This reframed sobriety from deprivation to empowerment.
+These dynamic affirmations and metrics—e.g. “You’ve saved $362 since your quit date”—would remind users to celebrate milestones, reframing sobriety from deprivation to empowerment.

-• Simplified the check-in process from five inputs to two.
+• Simplified the check-in process to 2 screens.

 • Replaced numeric scores with qualitative ranges (“Stable,” “Cautious,” “At Risk”).

-Participants described the final tone as “understanding” and “gentle,” confirming that the emotional design goals were effective.
+Participants described the final tone as “gentle,” confirming that the emotional design goals were effective.

 Results